 "In addition to delivering instant feedback on whether a pipe has passed or failed, it [PIPE] helps water companies determine whether the testing process has been carried out correctly, with all the necessary information including images from the worksite accessible from a single dashboard.
 The system was created with input from Scottish Water, which despite comfortably meeting its leakage targets had been seeing problems with failures in new assets."

-“We had staff members who hadn’t been correctly trained and were accepting any contractors’ submissions on pressure-testing data,” Willie Langan, project manager at Scottish Water, says.
-In search of a solution, Langan attended a training course to improve his understanding of pressure testing and, after seeing Ant Hire’s work in the field, began working with the company on ways to improve standards.
-He has since provided input into the PIPE dashboard to make sure it meets water company needs, as well as translating the IGN document into layman’s terms so that all Scottish Water staff have the knowledge to ensure that, regardless of how contractors choose to submit pressure test information, new installations meet the required standards.
+In search of a solution, a team member from Scottish Water attended a training course to improve their understanding of pressure testing and, after seeing Ant Hire Solutions work in the field, began working with the company on ways to improve standards.
+Scottish Water since provided input into the PIPE dashboard to make sure it meets water company needs, as well as translating the IGN document into layman’s terms so that all Scottish Water staff have the knowledge to ensure that, regardless of how contractors choose to submit pressure test information, new installations meet the required standards.

 The research also found that 11% of new pipelines contained dangerous air content levels, which can lead to a sudden release of energy during the testing process when the air is compressed.
 “If there’s any sign of excessive air we can stop the test because a lot of people don’t realise how dangerous that can be,” Thompson says.